ashley-perkins/litlens/README.md

 **LitLens** is an AI-augmented literature review tool that extracts, filters, and summarizes research papers based on a defined research goal.
 Built with researchers, students, and program leads in mind, LitLens turns a folder of PDFs into a structured summary report — in either Markdown or plain text.

+It's like having a research assistant who never sleeps.

 ---

 ## 🧩 Core Features